Skip to main content

 private extractToken(req: Request | RequestLike): string | null {

-const authHeader = req.headers.get?.('authorization') ||
+const authHeader = req.headers.get?.('authorization') || (req.headers as any).authorization

-return authHeader?.replace('Bearer ', '') || null;
+return authHeader?.replace('Bearer ', '') || null

 }